 Prince Shotoku, autonym Umayado-no-Miko, was a regent under his aunt, Empress Suiko, who ruled Japan in the early 7th century.
-He contributed developing Japan into the country with centralized government system to be independent and fight against the threats from overseas.
+He contributed developing Japan into the country with a centralized government system to be independent and fight against the threats from overseas.
 Let’s take a look at the period background and what makes him this famous even today.

 Who Is Prince Shotoku

 The name Prince Shotoku is a posthumous name that is widely used rather than his autonym Umayado-no-Miko and he is known for its god-like intelligence.
 There are not a few legends about him which were dramatized in a great deal which make it difficult for us to find out who he really was.
 So we will see mainly the things which are considered to be done by Prince Shotoku.